zonemaster/zonemaster/docs/public/using/cli.md

 ### IPv6 support

-On a Linux computer IPv6 support can be enabled by creating or updating `/etc/docker/daemon.json`.
+On a Linux system IPv6 support can be enabled by creating or updating `/etc/docker/daemon.json`.
 This is a minimal file that enables IPv6 support:

 ```json